Cambodia determined to implement China-style 'Great Firewall' despite glitches | DW | 25.02.2022

 The NIG sub-decree also provides powers to government-appointed operators to block or disconnect specific network connections, Chak explained.

-The Phnom Penh government delayed implementing the NIG system due to "disruption caused by the spreading of COVID-19 pandemic," a spokesman for the Ministry of Posts and Telecommunications told Nikkei Asia on Tuesday.
+The Phnom Penh government delayed implementing the NIG system due to a "disruption" caused by the COVID pandemic, a spokesman for the Ministry of Posts and Telecommunications told Nikkei Asia on Tuesday.

 But another ministry spokesperson later told Voice of Democracy, a local news outlet, that the delay was because of technical issues.